 #5 Don’t Skip Stretching

-Stretching and warm-up is something that doesn’t sound necessary, and most of the gym-goers skip this part and directly start with weight training.
-When you all want is size, stretching plays a crucial role.
+Stretching and warm-up are unnecessary, and most gym-goers skip this part and directly start with weight training.
+When you all want size, extension plays a crucial role.

 Your muscles need to be flexible enough to grow.
-Having the necessary muscle pliability and flexibility reduces the stiffness, and you will be able to move more freely.
-If you are deadlifting and squatting with heavy weights, your knees and lower back are very injury prone.
-That's why it's important to stretch those body parts as much as you can before the workout.
-Something like a butterfly stretch is perfect for this, and it can be done very easily as this Protalus article explains.
+The necessary muscle pliability and flexibility reduce the stiffness, and you can move more freely.
+If you are deadlifting and squatting with heavy weights, your knees and lower back are very injury-prone.
+That's why stretching those body parts as much as possible before the workout is essential.
+Something like a butterfly stretch is perfect for this, and it can be done very quickly, as this Protalus article explains.

 #6 Reduce your Stress

-Stress from sources like inadequate sleep, work deadlines, and other personal stuff significantly influences how quickly recover and how you feel on a daily basis.
+Stress from sources like inadequate sleep, work deadlines, and other personal stuff significantly influences how quickly you recover and how you feel daily.
 Weight can drastically extend the recovery time between workouts.

 Final words

 The most important thing you can do for a quick recovery is to listen to your body.
-If you notice decreased performance or feel sore or tired, you may need more recovery time.
-And if you feel stronger than ever the day after an intense workout, you don’t need to go slow.
-Pay attention to your body, it will let you know what it needs and when it needs.
+You may need more recovery time if you notice decreased performance or feel sore or tired.
+And if you feel more vital than ever the day after an intense workout, you don't need to go slow.
+Pay attention to your body; it will tell you what and when.